darachm/fitseq/README.md

 #### Output file format

-There are two outputs generated, the first is the per-lineage (per input row) fit parameters, some estimates of errors, and the model-projected psuedo-count expectations for each timepoint.
+There are two outputs generated, the first is the per-lineage (per input row) fit parameters, an estimate of error of the optimization process[^eerror], and the model-projected psuedo-count expectations for each timepoint.
 For example, *but rounded to 3 decimal places for tidy-ness*: